tot-ra/vector-bible/README.md

 docker-compose -f docker-compose.weaviate.yml up weaviate
 ```

+- ✅ Fastest search
 - ✅ Lots of docs, Multitenancy, Replication
-- 🟡 But Docs are confusing, emphasize cloud or older client versions
+- 🟡 But Docs are confusing, emphasize cloud or older client versions, emphasizes OpenAI embeddings and configs instead of custom ones
-- 🟡 Has no UI
+- 🟡 Has no management UI
-- `Failed to send 20 objects in a batch of 20.
-Please inspect client.batch.failed_objects or collection.batch.failed_objects for the failed objects`
+- 🟡 API at times confusing - `Failed to send 20 objects in a batch of 20.
+Please inspect client.batch.failed_objects or collection.batch.failed_objects for the failed objects` instead of showing errors.
+  - Did not like `id` or `vector` in properties
+- ❌ slow insert speed gets worse as amount of data grows 0.4 sec -> 2.5 sec

 <details>
 <summary>Weaviate similarity results on 21k dataset</summary>